isparling/rails_i18n.tmbundle/README.md

 ### Translate strings to language ###

-Select form bundle menu "Translate strings to language" will ask you what locale you want to translate the default locale into.
+Select from bundle menu "Translate strings to language" will ask you what locale you want to translate the default locale into.
 You will then be asked how you want to translate the locale.
 It will then loop through every string and translate the strings using the selected service.
 Strings with existing translations will not be translated.

 If you use google translate, translations will come back immediately.